GT-Machine-Learning-COVID-19/COVID-Prediction/index.md

 We found that after K=6, the K-Means algorithm will isolate singular counties into their own clusters.
 For example, after K=7, New York City is always placed into its own cluster.
 This brings some challenges for PCA, which requires N > 1 to run, but on its own isn’t a bad thing.
 New York being as big as it is likely deserves its own model in order to get an accurate prediction.

+These clusters would prove to be incredibly useful moving into the supervised learning portion, as they allowed us to group similar counties and create models based upon individual clusters, rather than every county at once.

 ## Data Analysis & Dimensionality Reduction
 ### Correlation Matrix

 We calculated the standard correlation coefficient (also referred to as Pearson’s r) between all the pairs of attributes using scikit-learn’s corr() method.
 The figure below summarises the result.

 Overall, we were mostly interested with how much each attribute correlates with the mean of the time series data in the last 2 weeks.
 A summary of that result is shown below.

 ![correlation between covid and features](/covid_corr.png)

 As shown, the population in a county and the amount of international migration show a strong positive correlation with the average number of reported cases.
 This suggests that the average number of covid cases tends to go up in more populated areas.
 On the other hand, some features as the ‘Percent Under Diploma’ have almost no effect on covid reporting.
 Removing features as this might improve the accuracy of the future model.
 We repeated the process with standardised data.
-The correlation matrix is unaffected by standardisation of the data.
+The correlation matrix is unaffected by standardization of the data.

 ### Principal Component Analysis
 **Motivations**

 Although there were 17 features in the socio-economic features dataset, we believed that Principal Component Analysis would serve as a useful tool to reduce the overall dimensionality of our dataset.

 Because many of our features are intuitively and mathematically related to one other, we felt that PCA would be a valuable form of unsupervised learning to run on our dataset.
 For example, logically speaking, population, migration, and birth rates may possibly be collapsed into one dimension, and mathematically speaking, there is almost a perfect correlation between housing density and population density (as seen in the correlation matrix between the features below).

 ![correlation matrix features](/feature_corr.png)

 Therefore, there was value in running PCA to reduce the dimensionality of our overall dataset, which may improve the efficiency of our overall model during the supervised portion.

 Prior to running PCA, we standardized the data set (as unscaled data will likely be dominated by a single component).
 To run PCA, we used the built in functions included in the sklearn library.
 From there, we can determine the number of principal components compared to their respective explained variance.
 We can determine the relative importance of the features in each principal component using the magnitude of the corresponding values in the eigenvectors.
 The heatmaps are created using the seaborn library.

 **Results**